wso2/docs-choreo-dev/en/docs/tutorials/build-your-first-integration.md

 ## Step 5: Observe the Ballerina integration

-To observe the Ballerina integration, click **Observe** in the Choreo Console left navigation menu.
+To observe the Ballerina integration, click **Observability** in the Choreo Console left navigation menu.

 On the **Observe** page, you can see various graphs and charts that display the performance metrics of your integration, such as throughput and latency.
 These metrics can help you monitor and analyze the behavior of your integration.